vradarserver/vrs/VirtualRadar.Localisation/Content/TileServerSettings-ReadMe.txt

 ======================
 In the first version of the tile server settings brightness was implied by using classes.
 From version 2.4.5 onwards this is no longer the case, brightness has its own setting.
-Brightness values range from 0 (black) to 100 (full brightness) in steps of 10.
+Brightness values range from 10 (dark) to 100 (full brightness) to 150 (50% extra bright) in steps of 10.

 Brightness only applies to maps, it does not get used for layers.